Dept. of Geography and Environmental

 Kathryn Lindsay (National Wildlife Research Centre,

-sensing data, etc. Funding was provided by the Canada
+).
+Funding provided by the Canada Foundation for

 The Hamlin Family Fund (donation), Environment